 - If you need the ability to completely block or delete a user account.

 Federated ID is created and owned by an organization, and linked to the enterprise directory via federation.
-The organization manages credentials and processes Single Sign-On via a SAML2 identity provider.
+The organization manages credentials and processes Single Sign-On via a SAML2 Identity Provider (IdP).

 The following are a few requirements and scenarios where Federated IDs are recommended: